20kdc/datum/doc/src/spec/spec_main.md

 ### Numbers

-Numbers in a document MUST be of one of the following formats:
+Numbers in a document, where not written using the special identifiers above, MUST be of one of the following formats:

-* The standard integer format, which *must* be supported:
+* The standard integer format:
-	* This is any contiguous sequence of the 10 ASCII decimal digits, which may or may not be preceded by 45 `-` or 43 `+` (*this should rarely come up due to how parsing has been defined but is important*).
+	* This is any contiguous sequence of the 10 ASCII decimal digits, which may or may not be preceded by 45 `-`.
 		* If the result exceeds the integer limits of the implementation, the resulting value is undefined.
-	* If the source data model makes no distinction whatsoever between floating point and integer values (i.e. it doesn't have integers, period), this format *should* be used whenever it would not lose precision, unless specified otherwise.

-* The standard floating-point format.
-If floating point values are supported by the implementation, this format *must* be supported:
+* The standard floating-point format:
 	* This is the standard integer format, followed immediately by 46 `.` and then another contiguous sequence of the 10 ASCII decimal digits, such as `0.0` (this does not cover, say, `0.` or `.0`).

-* The standard floating-point scientific notation format.
-This format *should* be supported:
+* The standard floating-point scientific notation format:
 	* This is the standard integer or floating-point format, followed immediately by 101 `e` or 69 `E`, followed by the standard integer format *again.*
-	* *Unfortunately, most programming language standard libraries will use this format under some set of conditions, and they make it rather difficult to override.*
+	* *Sadly, most programming language standard libraries use this format, so removal is more trouble than it's worth.*
-		* It is possible to write a function to fix these, but doing so also goes somewhat against the minimal-implementation ideals of Datum.
-			* In addition, `1e+308` is representable as a 64-bit floating-point number.
-The implication is that the results may be... amusing.

 These three formats are the mutual ground between the default integer and floating-point parsing and printing functions of most programming languages.

-However, do be sure that your language of choice does not print 'abnormal' forms outside of this.
-This is a particular danger for floating-point values, but can mainly be averted by checking for NaNs and infinities, which must be substituted with the appropriate constants.
+However, be sure that your implementation doesn't print 'abnormal' forms outside of this.
+This matters mostly for floating-point values, but can usually be averted by checking for NaNs and infinities and substituting them with special IDs.

-## Grammar

-The grammar of Datum is very simple:

-* A file is a stream of values (or alternatively, it can be seen as one big implicit list).
-* Tokens that can be converted directly to values become those values.
-* Lists start with the start-list token `(` and end with the end-list token `)`.